mhvwerts/pHfork/README.rst

 This is a forked version of *pHcalc* adapted for use in our lab.
 The original can be found at https://github.com/rnelsonchem/pHcalc

-*pHcalc* is a Python (Python 3) library for systematic calculations of aqueous solution pH, distribution diagrams, and titration curves, using the simple law of mass action.
+*pHcalc* is a Python (Python 3.8 or later) library for systematic calculations of aqueous solution pH, distribution diagrams, and titration curves, using the simple law of mass action.

 Its only dependencies_ are Numpy and